-The Great British Brick Off (GBBO) is underway, running throughout Summer 2022, to support the restoration and development of the walled market garden.
+The Great British Brick Off (GBBO) is underway, running through to Summer 2023, to support the restoration and development of the walled market garden.

 GBBO will see traditional bricklaying skills & pointing with lime mortar taught under the supervision of skilled bricklayers, utilising volunteer support from retired bricklayers as well as wider members of the community who are interested in acquiring this skill.